 Cars are often exempted to only a few thousand dollars.
 If you can't exempt an asset, the court will take it and sell it.
 Even if you can exempt your property from seizure by the court, you may still face foreclosure or repossession if you cannot continue to make payments on your property or car.
 A bankruptcy can buy you some time to get things straightened out, but it won't allow you to keep your car or house if you can't get back on track and pay for them.

 The financial fruits of your bankruptcy come at the end of your case, in the form of the bankruptcy discharge.
-You'll get your discharge after you complete your Chapter 13 payment plan, or just a few months after you file your Chapter 7 case.
+You'll get your discharge after you complete your Chapter 13 payment plan or just a few months after you file your Chapter 7 case.
 In both cases, any unpaid debts that were included in your bankruptcy are no longer your responsibility.
 Your creditors cannot ever pursue you for repayment without breaking the law.
-Some debts do survive bankruptcy, such as child support, alimony and most taxes.
-However, you will know which debts won't be discharged before you even file your case, as they are clearly designated as priority debts on your bankruptcy petition.
+Some debts do survive bankruptcy, such as child support, alimony, and most taxes.
+You will know which debts the bankruptcy won't discharge before you even file your case, as they are clearly designated as priority debts on your bankruptcy petition.

 - Nolo: What Is Bankruptcy?

 - U.S. Courts: Discharge in Bankruptcy

 - Fair Isaac Corporation: What's in Your FICO Score